btcoin23/Growtradebot/README.md

 ## Features

 - Track All tokens, All Pools on Raydium(AMM, CLMM), Jupiter, Pump.fun
-- Buy and sell all SPL tokens on Raydium, Jupiter, Pump.fun
+- Buy and sell all SPL tokens using JITO on Raydium, Jupiter, Pump.fun
 - Auto-but/sell according to the user setting
 - PNL Card generation
 - Provide a security by creating new GT wallet, not requires user wallet private key